Combined authorities and combined county authorities: Leicester, Leicestershire and Rutland

-Leicestershire County Council proposed a combined authority in 2015, with discussions after including an East Midlands deal.
+Leicestershire County Council proposed a CA in 2015, with discussions after including an East Midlands deal.
 A Leicestershire deal has also been proposed by government but without Leicester; as the whitepaper stipulates a minimum population of 500,000, Leicester or Rutland would not be able to form individual devolution deals; both Leicester and Rutland have been proposed as joining part of a deal.
 Rutland is open to joining a Leicestershire deal, once being a district of Leicestershire between 1974 and 1997 before becoming a unitary authority.